InXile Entertainment: History

 In April 2012, inXile launched a Kickstarter campaign to fund Wasteland 2, the sequel to Interplay's Wasteland, with most of the original team on board.
 The crowdfunding drive raised more than 300% of its initial goal of $900,000, ending at $2,933,252.
 In March 2013, inXile returned to Kickstarter to crowdfund Torment: Tides of Numenera.
 The Kickstarter for Torment: Tides of Numenera broke the record of fastest Kickstart drive to $1 million, raising that amount in seven hours and two minutes.

 During a Kickstarter campaign for the game Wasteland 2, Brian Fargo developed the Kicking it Forward program.
 Under this program, inXile Entertainment pledged to use 5% of post-launch net profits to back future Kickstarter projects.

 In October 2015, inXile opened inXile New Orleans as a second studio based in New Orleans.
 The Newport Beach office was moved to Tustin by January 2021.

-In November 2018, Microsoft Studios announced they were in the final stages of acquiring InXile, as well as Obsidian Entertainment, another studio known for its role-playing games.
-According to Fargo, they were approached in April 2018 by Noah Musler, one of Microsoft's business development executives that had former ties to the studio, who suggested the possibility of acquisition.
-Fargo believed the acquisition was beneficial for the studio, as at the time, they were in the "uncanny valley" between more independent game development and high-budget AAA games where there was a significant difference in expectations on quality and pricing of the game.
-Microsoft's support would help them make games that are closer to AAA games and better compete in the current state of the industry.
+In November 2018, Microsoft Studios announced it was in the final stages of acquiring InXile, as well as Obsidian Entertainment, another studio known for its role-playing games.
+According to Fargo, it was approached in April 2018 by Noah Musler, one of Microsoft's business development executives that had former ties to the studio, who suggested the possibility of acquisition.
+Fargo believed the acquisition was beneficial for the studio, as at the time, it was in the "uncanny valley" between more independent game development and high-budget AAA games where there was a significant difference in expectations on quality and pricing of the game.
+Microsoft's support would help it make games that are closer to AAA games and better compete in the current state of the industry.